Are you wondering if you should exercise while trying to conceive?

 What can help me get pregnant faster?

-There are several things you could do to increase your changes of getting pregnant.
+There are several things you could do to increase your chances of getting pregnant.

 First and foremost, you should avoid any toxic habits.